UBC-MDS/DSCI_522_Pokemon_Legendariness_Classifier/README.md

 ## Dataset

-This dataset ["Pokemone with Stats"](https://www.kaggle.com/abcsds/pokemon/home) was found on Kaggle, released under CC0: Public Domain.
+This dataset ["Pokemon with Stats"](https://www.kaggle.com/abcsds/pokemon/home) was found on Kaggle, released under CC0: Public Domain.
 The dataset contains Names of the Pokemon, type, various statistics such as attack, defense points... etc. as well as the legendary status (yes or no) of each Pokemon.

 ## Analysis